Skip to content

 Remix is a fullstack, server-rendered React framework.
 Its built-in features for nested pages, error boundaries, transitions between loading states, and more, enable developers to create modern web apps.

-You can deploy server-rendered Remix applications to Vercel with zero configuration.
-Remix currently does not support static site generation.
+With Vercel, you can deploy server-rendered Remix and Remix V2 applications to Vercel with zero configuration.
+When using the Remix Vite plugin, static site generation using SPA mode is also supported.

 • If you already have a project with Remix, install Vercel CLI and run the vercel command from your project's root directory